bcneng/website/content/netiquette.md

 ## Conventions

 Here you will find a set of basic conventions that we find useful.
 They are part of the set of behaviours that the community users expect from each other.
 Please make sure you understand all of them.
-Remember that you can write any question or ask for advice in our specific Slack channel #coc-netiquette
+Remember that you can write any question or ask for advice in the `#ask-staff` channel.

 ### Behaviour

 Be respectful with your colleagues and follow the [Code of Conduct](/coc/) rules.

+This is a professional community.
+If you are unsure whether something is appropriate, or you feel it needs a "just joking" disclaimer, don't post it.
+The burden of judgment is on the poster, not the moderators.

 ### Accounts